 Copyright Dispute Policy

-In accordance with the DMCA, we’ve adopted the policy below toward copyright infringement.
-We reserve the right to (1) block access to or remove material that we believe in good faith to be copyrighted material that has been illegally copied and distributed by any of our advertisers, affiliates, content providers, members or users and (2) remove and discontinue service to repeat offenders.
+In accordance with the Digital Millennium Copyright Act, we’ve adopted the following copyright dispute policy (“Copyright Policy”) below toward copyright infringement.
+We reserve the right to (1) block access to or remove material that we believe in good faith to be copyrighted material that has been illegally copied and distributed by any of our advertisers, affiliates, content providers, members or users and (2) remove and discontinue service to repeat infringers and offenders.

 - Procedure for Reporting Copyright InfringementsIf you believe that material or content residing on or accessible through the Services infringes your copyright (or the copyright of someone whom you are authorized to act on behalf of), please send a notice of copyright infringement containing the following information to the Honey’s Designated Agent to Receive Notification of Claimed Infringement (our “Designated Agent,” whose contact details are listed below):